-Inventory control is a set of policies and operating procedures that are designed to maximize a company's use of inventory.
+Inventory control is the policies and operating procedures employed to maximize a company's use of inventory.
 The best outcome of inventory control is to generate the maximum profit from the least amount of inventory investment without intruding upon customer satisfaction levels.
 Given the impact on customers and profits, inventory control is one of the chief concerns of businesses that have large inventory investments, such as retailers and distributors.

 Some of the more common areas in which to exercise inventory control are: